AnimeSwap/docs/docs/tutorial/FAQ.md

 ### Q2: Why called **AnimeSwap**?

 AnimeSwap Labs members like anime, comic and games.
-We want to spread and share those fanciful cultures with the world.
+We want to spread and share fanciful cultures with Crypto World.

 Swap is concise and is the basis symbol of decentralized protocol.